Claude Enterprise compliance and DPA guide for German companies

 When to choose Claude Enterprise

-Claude Enterprise stands out for its industry-leading context window of up to 200,000 tokens, which makes it particularly effective for document-heavy workflows — contract review, due diligence analysis, research across large corpora, and multi-document legal analysis.
+Claude Enterprise stands out for long-context document analysis, especially where supported newer models unlock a 500K chat window.
+That makes it particularly effective for contract review, due diligence analysis, research across large corpora, and multi-document legal analysis.
 Consider Claude Enterprise when:

 • Your workflows involve long documents or large volumes of text that benefit from extended context